nus-cs2113-AY2223S2/ip/docs/README.md

 After any command that changes the data, Duke will save the changes into your hard disk automatically.
 No need to save manually!

-The default path for the save file is defined in `Duke.java` should you wish to change it.
+The save file is located at save.txt within the *home folder* for Duke.